zzzprojects/learn-orm/tutorials/ef-core-with-android/add-crud-functionality.md

 # Add CRUD Functionality

-CRUD operations are the four basic functions in the SQLite storage.
+CRUD operations are the four basic functions in SQLite storage.
 Although, whatever the storage is, you have to perform these basic operations.
-Let’s see how to implement these operations in Xamarin.Forms using simple steps.
+Let’s see how to implement these operations in **Xamarin.Forms** using simple steps.

 ## Add Customer

-To add a new customer to the database, the user needs to click on the “+” symbol mentioned on the top right corner on the toolbar and it should open a new view so that the user can enter the customer detail.
+To add a new customer to the database, the user needs to click on the `"+"` symbol mentioned on the top right corner of the toolbar and it should open a new view so that the user can enter the customer detail.

 <img src="images/add-crud-1.png">